quiaro/angular-demo/README.md

 To install this application:

+1. Install the Grunt-CLI and Bower plugins globally:

+    `$ npm install -g grunt-cli bower`

-1. Clone the repo:
+2. Clone the repo:

     `$ git clone https://github.com/quiaro/angular-demo`

-2. Go to the home directory of the app:
+3. Go to the home directory of the app:

     `$ cd angular-demo`

-3. Fetch all package dependencies
+4. Fetch all package dependencies

     `$ npm install`

-4. Fetch all component dependencies
+5. Fetch all component dependencies

     `$ bower install`